ap2322/express-weather/README.md

 </hr>
 # Weather Endpoints
 All endpoints require a valid api_key sent through the body of the request in an `x-www-form-urlencoded` format.
+Current version is `/api/v1/`.
+All endpoint requests use `Content-Type: application/json` and `Accept: application/json`.

+Example request: `https://express-weather-ap.herokuapp.com/api/v1/forecast?Denver,CO` would return the current forecast for Denver, CO.

 ## Forecast
 `GET /api/v1/forecast?<params>`